Low Observable Theory for Defense & Intelligence Analysis

 • Name the pros and cons of employing stealth aircraft

-Anyone interested in learning more (or gaining a refresher) about low observable theory and spectrum warfare —particularly, defense or intelligence analysts working in either Federal government agencies or government contractor companies.
+This online course is designed for professionals who wish to learn more about (or gaining a refresher on) low observable theory and spectrum warfare —particularly, defense or intelligence analysts working in either Federal government agencies or government contractor companies.

 Prerequisites

-However, it is highly recommended thtat you take Electromagnetic Fundamentals for Defense & Intelligence Analysis (ICFA118) prior to taking this course.
+None.
+However, it is highly recommended that you take the FedLearn online training course, Electromagnetic Fundamentals (ICFA118), prior to taking this course.

-After completing this course, it is highly recommended to take the other course in the series, Communications Basics (ICFA 120), to continue to advance your knowledge
+After completion, it is highly recommended to take the other course in the spectrum warfare learning series, Communications Basics (ICFA 120), to continue to advance your knowledge

 Course Certificate